-The FPA Consortium comprises 122 Partner organisations in 19 countries (16 of which have currently active Partners in SGA3).
+The FPA Consortium comprises 125 (4 of which have been terminated in SGA3) Partner organisations in 19 countries (16 of which have currently active Partners in SGA3).
 The majority of Partners are universities, public/non-profit private research organisations or non-profit organisations.
-At the moment, there are ten SMEs in the FPA Consortium: HITS, CONVELOP, INBLOBE, AI2LIFE, ROBOTNIK, BIOMAX, ALPINE INTUITION, AUTONOMYO, BITBRAIN and ONCOVISION.
+At the moment, there are 12 SMEs in the FPA Consortium: HITS, CONVELOP, INGLOBE (terminated in SGA3), AI2LIFE, ROBOTNIK, BIOMAX (terminated in SGA3), ALPINE INTUITION, AUTONOMYO, BITBRAIN, ONCOVISION, Indoc Research Europe, and Labvantage - Biomax GmbH.
 Other organisations participate in the Flagship Initiative primarily through the Partnering Projects.
 EBRAINS replaces the EPFL as Coordinator of the HBP with effect 1 March 2021 (see Section 2.3.2.4 EBRAINS AISBL - the HBP Legal Entity).

 The Partners provide the knowledge and competencies necessary to cover the Project's three main areas of research, namely neuroscience, computing, and medicine.
 Within each discipline, different groups provide complementary expertise.
 In neuroscience, the Project has a large number of groups working in mouse and human neuroscience; this knowledge is complemented by a similar number of groups working on theoretical modelling.
-The Project brings together different kinds of complementary knowledge, from leading groups in high-performance computing to experts in massive data management, neuromorphic computing (where the Project covers the complementary "physical model" and "multicore" approaches) and neurorobotics.
+The Project brings together different kinds of complementary knowledge, from leading groups in high-performance computing to experts in massive data management, neuromorphic computing (where the Project covers the complementary "physical model"

+and "multicore" approaches) and neurorobotics.
 Competences in brain simulation overlap with competencies in basic and theoretical neuroscience, and in high-performance computing.
 These overlaps enhance the integration of the Consortium.
 In medical informatics, the HBP brings together groups actively engaged in the analysis of imaging data with more technical groups working in the areas of distributed querying, and advanced data analysis.
 Brain simulation groups aim to integrate these two very different kinds of knowledge in unifying models.